mcclayton/MacSetup/README.md

                                         |_|
 ```

+### Complete Mac Development Environment Setup 🚀

 ## About
-This repository contains the script `./install.sh` which, when run, will completely
+This repository contains the [install script](https://github.com/mcclayton/DotFiles/blob/master/install.sh) which, when run, will completely
 set up a Macintosh machine configured to [Michael Clayton's](https://github.com/mcclayton)
 preferred and opinionated development environment.
 It will configure and install dot files, applications, packages, et cetera.

 The script is designed to be interactive so users can still pick and choose what they want
 to install/configure, however, you may still want to look through individual Dot Files and